cran/pbdZMQ/README.md

 ## Authors

-pbdMPI is authored and maintained by:
+pbdZMQ is authored and maintained by:

 * Wei-Chen Chen
 * Drew Schmidt
 * Christian Heckendorf
 * George Ostrouchov

-With additional contributions from:
+With additional contributions and authors from:

 * Whit Armstrong (some functions are modified from rzmq for backwards compatibility)
 * Brian Ripley (C code of shellexec)
 * The R Core team (some functions are modified from the R source code)
+* Philipp A. (Fedora")
 * Elliott Sales de Andrade (sprintf version underflow)
 * Spencer Aiello (windows conf spacing)
 * Paul Andrey (Mac OSX conf)
+* Panagiotis Cheilaris (serialize version)
+* ZeroMQ Authors (source files in 'src/zmq_src/')

 For the distribution of ZeroMQ that is shipped with pbdZMQ, you can find details of authorship and copyright in `inst/zmq_copyright/` of the pbdZMQ source tree, or under `zmq_copyright/` of a binary installation of pbdZMQ.